Moachuba-Tomato/Moachuba-Tomato/README.md

 - 👋 Hi, I’m @Moachuba-Tomato
 - 👀 I’m interested in ...web development and machine learning
-- 🌱 I’m currently learning ... c++ and javascript
+- 🌱 I’m currently learning ... php and mySql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jeremycarryme12@gmail.com